-I have a great recipe for garlic parsley butter made in the Thermomix which I think you’ll love.
-It can be used for spreading on freshly baked bread rolls, smothered over corn and the cob and makes a great topping for grilled steak and fish.
+I have a fabulous recipe for garlic parsley butter made in the Thermomix that I think you’ll love.
+It can be used to spread on freshly baked bread rolls, smothered over corn and the cob, and make an excellent topping for grilled steak and fish.

 You Might Also Like